50

 School Counselor (EC–12)

-The School Counselor (EC–12) program prepares professionals to support students’ academic, career, and social-emotional development within school settings.
+The School Counseling program prepares professionals to support students’ academic, career, and social-emotional development within school settings.
 The curriculum aligns with Texas school counseling standards and may help meet educational requirements for school counselor certification.
 Other states may require specific clinical experiences, exams, or additional coursework, so students planning to work outside Texas should consult the appropriate state licensing board.

 School Counselor (EC–12) State Determinations →